Apartments and private accommodation Dubrovnik - Dalmatia

 If you want to spend your holiday in peace and quiet, surrounded by nature, we invite you to visit this hidden and remote archipelago, where there are no large constructions or big concrete buildings.
 Accommodation can be found in small family houses in private apartments, rooms or holiday houses, therefore we recommend to contact directly the owners of private accommodation in Lastovo and save up to 40% on high agency fees.

-Below is graphicon with the average maximum and minimum daily air temperature and the sea temperature in Dubrovnik, which best reflects the pleasant Mediterranean climate.
+Below are average maximum and minimum daily air temperature and the sea temperature in Dubrovnik, which best reflects the pleasant Mediterranean climate.